3and4/Leither/doc/GongShi-en.md

 ========
 ### Summary
 ### I. Organization
-Chapter Nine of _MiMei and Application System_ mentioned individual centered model of relationship chain, and credit model based on the relationship-chain.
-In social life, people always belong to one social group or another, which is called **Organization** in this paper.
+Chapter Nine of _MiMei and Application System_ mentioned individual oriented relationship model, and credit model based on relationship network.
+In social life, people always belong to all kinds of social groups, which is called **Organization** in this paper.

-Organization is a group centered structure.
-User chooses to join a group after its foundation.
-There are three types of group identities: supervisor (founder), member and guest.
-Supervisor and member maintain the group together.
-In traditional internet, both structures are maintained by platform operator, who also set the corresponding regulations.
+Organization is a group oriented structure.
+A group is created first, then people join it to become a member.
+There are three types of roles within an organization: supervisor (founder), member and guest.
+Supervisor and member work with each other to maintain and manage the group.
+In traditional internet, both structures are maintained by platform operator, who also set the rules.

-The maintenance of a group is a public service, which need a block-chain like solution to coordinate the interests of its members.
-When more potent public service attached to a group, the group becomes an organization.
-Any organizational entity on internet can be created in the form of a Leither group.
+The maintenance of a group is a public service best maintained with a block-chain like solution to coordinate the interests of all of its members.
+A group must become an organization When more potent public service is asked of it.
+Any organizational entity on internet can be reconstructed in the form of a Leither group.
 ### II.
 Organization Services
 Organization service is public service attached to an organization.
 Most of the business currently on internet can be reconstructed as organization service.
 #### 2.1 Categories of Internet Business Services